 How is it to travel to Italy now?

-It sounds weird to say, but there is no better time to travel to Italy than now.
+It sounds weird to say, but it was good to travel in Italy now.
 Cities like Rome, Venice, Florence, and Milan are still empty from the crowds of tourists that used to take over the city.
 Prices are cheaper for hotels, activities, and even transportation.

 Update: As of July 1st travelers coming from Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay are allowed to travel to the European Union.
 Although each EU member can decide to accept travelers from these countries or not, Italy decided to not accept it.